wdporter/i-am-that-ebook/src/97-the-mind-and-the-world-are-not-separate/readme.md

 up?
 He keeps on urging and reminding, but the dream continues.</p>

 <p><b>M:</b> It is because you have not really understood that you are dreaming.
 This is the essence of
 bondage — the mixing of the real with unreal.
-In your present state, only the sense ‘I am’ refers to reality; the ‘what’ and the ‘how I am’ are illusions imposed by destiny, or accident.</p>
+In your present state, only the sense “I am” refers to reality; the ‘what’ and the ‘how I am’ are illusions imposed by destiny, or accident.</p>

 <p><b>Q:</b> When did the dream begin?</p>